-25The Effective Date shall not occur, and the Plan shall not go into effect, unless each of the following conditions are satisfied or waived as set forth in Section 10.2 of the Plan: 26 occurrence of the Effective Date.
+The Effective Date shall not occur, and the Plan shall not go into effect, unless each of the following conditions are satisfied or waived as set forth in Section 10.2 of the Plan:

+The Confirmation Order shall have been entered and shall be a Final Order in a form 131. reasonably acceptable to the Debtor, and there shall be no stay or injunction that would prevent the occurrence of the Effective Date.
 The Debtor in its sole discretion may waive the requirement that the Confirmation Order be a Final Order.

-1. The Confirmation Order shall have been entered and shall be a Final Order in a form reasonably acceptable to the Debtor, and there shall be no stay or injunction that would prevent the
+15 2.